 4. Haggle hard

-If you get a good offer from another company, tell your current servicer about it and see if they can counter-offer.
+If you get a good offer from another company, tell your current service provider about it and see if they can make a counteroffer.

 It’s best to remain calm and patient when chatting with the company.
 If you’ve been with your provider for a long time, mention how much you love their services and want to keep using them but that it’s straining your budget.
 See if there’s any wiggle room.